RhysGoodwin/rhysgoodwin.github.io/_posts/2022-11-15-Transparent-Firewall-and-Packet-Mangler-for-SD-WAN-Testing.md

 Now that the basic networking is in place, confirm that things are working just as if you had a cable between the router and the uplink, then we can start messing with some packets.

 # tc
 The first thing to consider is that these **tc** commands only apply to egress (outgoing) packets so if you want to manipulate both directions you need to apply your configuration to both interfaces.
 Just remember that for round trip latency it will be double.
 I.e. 30ms will be 60, likewise 10% packet loss on both interfaces will be 20%.
 I wrote some very basic shell scripts for different scenarios.
+In these examples I'm just working with br0 (eth1, eth2).

 #### Scenario 1 - Rate limit and latency
 ```bash